SSR framework for Svelte 5 + Bun with islands-based selective hydration

 GET /search/?q=mochi → 301 Location: /search?q=mochi (policy: 'never')

 trailingSlashIt(path) appends a trailing slash, first stripping any the string already ends with so you never double-slash.
+A query string or #fragment is preserved and the slash lands on the path, so you can pass a full URL straight in.
 Build hrefs with it under trailingSlash: 'always' so links point straight at the canonical URL and skip the redirect hop.

 import { trailingSlashIt } from 'mochi-framework';